Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

 Kh-66 "GROM" MISSILE

 A radar guided/beam riding missile.
 This is your only guided ground munition, and quite the good one.
 Point your pipper, press lock and fire away; as simple as that.
-This missile also has quite a large warhead so you will be able to engage light ships as well.
+This missile also has quite a large warhead so you will be able to engage smaller ships and armored target.

 RN-24 AND RN-28 NUCLEAR BOMBS